-This is an author/subject listing of feature articles, selected letters to the editor and selected columns found in the issues of Maple Leaves, the journal of the Canadian Philatelic Society of Great Britain.
+This is an author/ subject listing of feature articles, selected letters to the editor and selected columns found in the issues of Maple Leaves, the journal of the Canadian Philatelic Society of Great Britain from Volume 1 which commenced in 1946 to Volume 37 which ended in 2022.

 Individuals may be the subject of articles as well as an author of articles.
 In duplicate listings of an individual, the first heading will be the individual as the subject of an article, the second heading will be the individual as the author of an article.
+(Note, however, that this distinction is not always made).